CarnoZhao/Xfyun-Ad-Classification/README.md

 python Ensembler.py
 ```

-- The ensembled soft-pseudo-label will be saved at `./data/pseudo`
+- The ensembled pseudo-label will be saved at `./data/pseudo`

 ## 4. Knowledge distillation + Semi-supervised learning